yimuchen/HGCal-Dimple-Tile/README.md

 different geometric configuration automatically listed in the Graph name.
 For details on the graph name, see the file `Plot/src/LYvX_Common.cc`.

-## Plotting the Light-yeild v.s. graph
+## Plotting the Light-yield v.s. graph

 The command